-We found that 73% of North American customers have had a negative experience with subscriptions-with the top reason being that it takes too many steps to cancel a subscription.
-One-fifth of the top 217 global subscription sites had at least three basic errors in their transaction process, including not confirming the card type (35%) and not automatically verifying the card number (30%).
+We found that 75% of European customers have had a negative experience with subscriptions, and 21% of the top 217 global subscription sites had at least three basic errors in their transaction process, including not confirming card type (35%) and not automatically verifying card number (30%).
 This is an improvement over last year, when 41% of subscription businesses were making these types of errors.